 The AK74 Tactical features a stamped steel receiver, upper and lower railed hand guards, tactical pistol grip, and an M4 type adjustable crane stock.
 The lower railed handguard also has an integrated smaller rail on both sides, resulting in four sides of rails to put front sights, lights, lasers, a forward grip, or other rail mounted accessories.
-It comes with 2x 500rd high capacity magazines.
+It comes with a 500rd high capacity magazine.

 Internally, the gun has a 9mm bearing gearbox, wire cut steel 21:1 ratio gears, inline mosfet protected trigger contacts, stainless steel bore up cylinder, aluminum bore-up cylinder head, metal spring guide with bearing, 6.03mm tightbore barrel, silver low resistance trigger wiring, and a quick change spring system.
 The wiring utilizes a low heat deans plug and comes with an adapter for tamiya connector batteries.
 This gun is lipo-ready right out of the box.
 It will shoot 375-400 fps using 0.20g BBs and 800-900 rpm using a 9.6V battery.
 The quick change spring system allows for fast and easy spring changes without having to go into the gearbox.